peritext/peritext/specification/sections/doc-resources_syntax.md

 ```

 *Note : in regular markdown these two notations would be dedicated to coding respectively hyperlinks and images.
-However, as one of the principles of Modulo is to keep external web two clicks away and to force writers to rigorously describe all external resources they are using (including links and images), there is no conflict between regular markdown's notation and modulo markdown's notation : images or links are not supposed to be specifiable directly in the linear markdown contents, so their notation can be used for something else, inline and block contextualizations.*
+However, as one of the principles of Peritext is to keep external web two clicks away and to force writers to rigorously describe all external resources they are using (including links and images), there is no conflict between regular markdown's notation and peritext markdown's notation : images or links are not supposed to be specifiable directly in the linear markdown contents, so their notation can be used for something else, inline and block contextualizations.*

 Default contextualization params are automatically provided to specify a way to display a resource in the document (as an aside-caller, as a footnote caller, as a html-replacement caller (for bib references), ... ).